![]() |

 Regeneration gas heating: Regeneration gas is used to regenerate ion exchange resins, which are used to remove impurities from oil and gas.
 Bath heaters are used to heat the regeneration gas to the desired temperature, which helps ensure efficient operation of the regeneration process.

 Heating sensitive gases and liquids: Some gases and liquids are sensitive to heat and can be damaged if heated too much.
-Bath heaters are used to heat these gases and liquids to the desired temperature while minimizing the risk of damage.
+Bath heaters are used to heat these gases and liquids to the desired temperature while minimising the risk of damage.

 WBHs are used for a variety of applications, including:

-- Heating process fluids.
+Heating process fluids.

-- Heating crude oil.
+Heating crude oil.

-- Vaporizing and superheating LPG and LNG.
+Vaporising and superheating LPG and LNG.

-- Regeneration gas heating.
+Regeneration gas heating.

-- Heating heat transfer fluids.
+Heating heat transfer fluids.

-- Heating heat sensitive gases and fluids.
+Heating heat-sensitive gases and fluids.

-- Preventing hydrate formation.
+Preventing hydrate formation.

 Here are some details about bath heaters in oil and gas: